Aries-0331/Aries-0331/README.md

 I believe less is more and fast is slow.

-Fell free to get in touch. **Sitting too long hurts.
+Feel free to get in touch. **Sitting too long hurts.
 Time to get moving.**

 <!-- PROFILE_ACTIVITY:START -->